-After graduating with her BSc in aquaculture and environmental science from Florida Institute of Technology, she spent ten years in the Turks and Caicos Islands as a co-founder and chief scientist of the world’s first queen conch farm.
+After graduating with her BSc in Aquaculture and Environmental Science from Florida Institute of Technology she spent 10 years in the Turks and Caicos Islands as a co-founder and chief scientist of the world’s first queen conch farm.
 During this time she was instrumental in developing commercial techniques for queen conch aquaculture and restoration.
-Davis continued her queen conch studies with Caribbean Marine Research Center in the Bahamas and completed her MSc and PhD at Florida Institute of Technology.
-In 1996, she joined HBOI and was part of the team that retrained more than 700 commercial fishers to be clam farmers, after they were impacted by a state-enacted net ban.
+Megan continued her queen conch studies with Caribbean Marine Research Center in the Bahamas.
+She completed her MSc and PhD at Florida Institute of Technology.
+In 1996 she joined Harbor Branch Oceanographic Institute and was part of the team that retrained more than 700 commercial fishers, affected by a state enacted net ban, to be clam farmers.
 This program advanced the clam industry to be one of the leading aquaculture segments in Florida.
-She was actively involved in establishing HBOI’s 30-acre Aquaculture Development Park, which today continues to serve the industry through workforce training and development of new technology and production of species in recirulating, zero discharge systems.
-In a partnership with Darden Restaurant, Inc., Davis led the science team on developing components of a large-scale spiny lobster aquaculture project in the Caribbean.
-She was also lead HBOI administrator for a 10-year cooperative agreement program with USDA-ARS at HBOI, which advanced domestic warmwater marine fish.
+She was actively involved in establishing HBOI’s 30-acre Aquaculture Development Park, which today continues to serve the industry through workforce training and development of new technology and production of species in recirculating, zero discharge systems.
+In a partnership with Darden Restaurant, Inc., Megan co-led the science team on developing components of a large-scale spiny lobster aquaculture project in the Caribbean.
+She was also lead HBOI administrator for a 10-year cooperative agreement program with USDA-ARS at HBOI, which advanced domestic warm water marine fish.
 Her interests include development of aquaculture species for commercialization, working with private industry, and providing training to advance the aquaculture industry.
-Davis continues to conduct research on hatchery conch restoration The Bahamas.
-One of Davis’ passions is sharing information about healthy food choices through cooking demonstrations that are combined with presentations about sustainable seafood.
+Megan is a member of the World Aquaculture Society, National Aquaculture Association, Florida Aquaculture Association, and National Shellfish Association.